Osman969/MediaPlayer/README.md

 # Development server,
 Run ng serve for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

-This is happy scenario approach
+This is the happy scenario approach
 <img width="522" alt="approach" src="https://user-images.githubusercontent.com/64013184/134789015-3eccb61b-aabe-48e4-ad32-5afa6bf9dd2a.PNG">.